 “Hopefully, Pakistan and India will take note of this paper,” he said.
 “But mostly, I’m concerned that Americans aren’t informed about the consequences of nuclear war.”

-Read More Than 100 Million Dead If India and Pakistan Wage Nuclear War for more on this study.
+Read More Than 100 Million Dead If India and Pakistan Wage Nuclear War and Global Climate Disaster If Nuclear War Between India and Pakistan for more on this study.

 The study also included CU Boulder coauthor Jerry Peterson, a professor emeritus in the Department of Physics.
 Other coauthors represent Rutgers University, the U.S. National Center for Atmospheric Research, Federation of American Scientists, Natural Resources Defense Council, University of Texas Rio Grande Valley and University of California, Los Angeles.